InfernalWraith/Command-Lists/React.md

 ___

 ## Tips
-If a component has ternary statements which are repeated multiple times, it's good to replace them with a configuration structure.
+If a component has conditional statements (using the ternary operator) which are repeated multiple times, it's good to replace them with a configuration structure.
 The example above shows how, by using the structure, it was possible to avoid multiple ternary statements which had the same condition but returned different things.

 ```javascript
 const seasonConfig = {